919 W. Franklin Street, Room 305

 “An Extension of Ausubel's Auction for Heterogeneous Discrete Goods,” (Submitted for publication)

-“Choice of Law Enforcement,” (Submitted for publication)
+Impossibility of Existence of Opposite Equilibrium Preferences on Law Enforcement,” (Submitted for publication)

 “Private vs. Public Externalities and Enforcement.”